Skip to main content

 Note that we are not required to list the columns since the TabSeparatedWithNames format encodes the column names in the first row.
 Other formats, such as CSV or TSV, will return auto-generated columns for this query, e.g., c1, c2, c3 etc.

-Queries additionally support the virtual columns _path and _file that provide information regarding the bucket path and filename respectively.
+Queries additionally support virtual columns, like _path and _file, that provide information regarding the bucket path and filename respectively.
 For example:

 SELECT _path, _file, trip_id